 Under normal conditions, the door glass should stay relatively clear.
 If the firewood is dry enough and the operating instructions in this manual are followed, a whitish, dusty deposit will form on the inner surface of the glass after a week or so of use.
-This is normal and can be easily removed when the insert is cold by wiping with a damp cloth or paper towel and then drying.
-Never try to clean the glass when the insert is hot.
+This is normal and can be easily removed when the heater is cold by wiping with a damp cloth or paper towel and then drying.

-In spring and fall when the insert runs at lower temperatures, light brown stains may form, especially in the lower corners of the glass.
+When the insert runs at a low combustion rate, light brown stains may form, especially in the lower corners of the glass.
 This indicates that the fire has been smoky and some of the smoke has condensed on the glass.
 It also indicates incomplete combustion of the wood, which also means more smoke emissions and faster formation of creosote in the chimney.

 The deposits that form on the glass are the best indication of the fuel quality and success in properly using the insert.
+These stains can be cleaned with a special wood insert glass cleaner.
+Do not use abrasive products to clean the glass.